(Continued from the last page.)

 tire on this trip.
 You'll minimize tire problems if you drive carefully

-over rough spots and have a tire pressure monitoring system that alerts
+and have a tire pressure monitoring system that alerts

 you to anomalies in your tire pressure and temperature.